Frequently Asked Questions

-No. Effective April 1, 2017, the BSA has discontinued use of the Tour and Activity Plan, shifting the focus away from paperwork and toward creating a safe space for Scouts to enjoy the program as designed.
+No. In 2017, the BSA has discontinued use of the Tour and Activity Plan, shifting the focus away from paperwork and toward creating a safe space for Scouts to enjoy the program as designed.
 More information

 What do I need to bring to camp?

 Start by reviewing the Individual Equipment List